yobegodfrey/Final-Year-Project-MR-SIKASOTE/README.md

 ### For Admins
 Admins can visit all the user pages and additionally they have access to **dashboard** and **add users** page, wherein they can add and delete users.

-## Instructions (To download and use)
+## Instructions (To use)

-1. Clone the repository `git clone https://github.com/saiteja13427/News-Aggregator.git`
-2. Edit **env.php** and add your **db password (for database connection), sender email, sender email password, admin email(reciever email), admin name**.
+1. Edit **env.php** and add your **db password (for database connection), sender email, sender email password, admin email(reciever email), admin name**.
-3. Start a php server using `php -S localhost:8000` and visit http://localhost:8000/views/index.php
+2. Start a php server using `php -S localhost:8000` and visit http://localhost:8000/views/index.php
-4. The program will automatically create required database and tables.
+3. The program will automatically create required database and tables.
-5. The program will by default create 1 admin and 1 user account `Admin Credentials:
+4. The program will by default create 1 admin and 1 user account `Admin Credentials:
         Username: admin
         Password: admin
     User Credentials:
         Username: user
         Password: user`
-6. If you want to add more RSS Feeds to the project, edit **php/getnews.php** and add source name and urls in **rss_urls**
+5. If you want to add more RSS Feeds to the project, edit **php/getnews.php** and add source name and urls in **rss_urls**
-7. The project will be ready for use.
+6. The project will be ready for use.
-8. Run it on a server and navigate to **views/home.php** to start
+7. Run it on a server and navigate to **views/home.php** to start
-9. Once you login and go to **views/news.php**, it will automatically fetch news from rss feed and store it in one of the created table and will display the same as well.
+8. Once you login and go to **views/news.php**, it will automatically fetch news from rss feed and store it in one of the created table and will display the same as well.